ddiazdom/lcg/README.md

 `--skip-rl` will skip the run-length compression of the grammar.
 Like `--skip-simp`, it increases space usage but it is convenient to operate over the strings.

+`--check-gram` will check that the output grammar generates exactly the strings in the input.
+This step is optional and mostly for debugging purposes.

 `--fraction` says that the combined space of the text chunks plus the satellite data should not exceed this fraction of the input.
 This parameter is only **a request** and it could use more space if, for instance, the compressed